Jon-Gear/Jon-Gear.github.io/index.markdown

 🎓 I'm a 2nd year student at Breda University of Applied Sciences in Creative Media and Game Technologies.

 I am skilled in **Engine and Tools** programming with strong experience in making custom engines.
 I enjoy **creating tools and systems** which help other disciplines streamline game development.
-I’m passionate about **solving technical challenges** and continuosly improving my skills.
+I’m passionate about **solving technical challenges** and continuously improving my skills.

 Proficient in C++.
 Additional experience with Unreal, Unity, and Godot.